Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 The facility is certified.

-Bottled in Chatsworth, California at a halal- and OU Kosher-certified facility.
+Bottled in California at a halal- and OU Kosher-certified facility.
 Both certifications are facility-level, issued by external bodies, and require documented separation protocols.

 iii.